stephpy/atoum-s-documentation/en/Contents/chapter1.md

     > Running duration: 0.16 second.
     Success (1 test, 1/1 method, 2 assertions, 0 error, 0 exception) !

+In the above example we tested that the method getHiBob
+*    did return a string (step 1),
+*    and that this string was equal to « Hi Bob ! » (step 2).

+Tests are OK, all is green.
 You're done, your code is rock solid !

 ### Rule of Thumb ###